Ed-Pavlov/Armature/README.md

               .UseBuildAction(
                    new TryInOrder
                    {
-                       new GetConstructorByInjectPoint(),         // constructor marked with [Inject] attribute has more priority new GetConstructorWithMaxParametersCount() // constructor with the largest number of parameters has less priority
+                       // constructor marked with [Inject] attribute has more priority new GetConstructorByInjectPoint(),
+                       // constructor with the largest number of parameters has less priority new GetConstructorWithMaxParametersCount()
                    },
                    BuildStage.Create),

-           new IfFirstUnit(new IsParameterInfoArray())
-              .UseBuildAction(new BuildMethodArgumentsInDirectOrder(), BuildStage.Create), // build arguments for a constructor/method in the order of their parameters
+           // build arguments for a constructor/method in the order of their parameters new IfFirstUnit(new IsParameterInfoArray())
+              .UseBuildAction(new BuildMethodArgumentsInDirectOrder(), BuildStage.Create),

            // build each argument for a constructor/method new IfFirstUnit(new IsParameterArgument())
               .UseBuildAction(
                    new TryInOrder
                    {
-                     new BuildArgumentByParameterInjectPoint(), // parameter marked with [Inject] attribute has more priority new BuildArgumentByParameterType(),        // if not, try to build it by type new GetParameterDefaultValue()
+                     // parameter marked with [Inject] attribute has more priority new BuildArgumentByParameterInjectPoint(),
+                     // if not, try to build it by type new BuildArgumentByParameterType(),
+                     // if still not build and parameter has default value, use it new GetParameterDefaultValue()
                    },
                    BuildStage.Create),

-           new IfFirstUnit(Unit.Any)
-            .UseBuildAction(new InjectDependenciesIntoProperties(), BuildStage.Initialize), // try to inject dependencies into property of any built unit
+           // try to inject dependencies into property of any built unit new IfFirstUnit(Unit.Any)

-           new IfFirstUnit(new IsPropertyInfoCollection())
+            .UseBuildAction(new InjectDependenciesIntoProperties(), BuildStage.Initialize),

-            .UseBuildAction(new GetPropertyListByInjectAttribute(), BuildStage.Create), // inject dependencies into all properties marked with [Inject] attribute
+           // inject dependencies into all properties marked with [Inject] attribute new IfFirstUnit(new IsPropertyInfoCollection())

-           new IfFirstUnit(new IsPropertyArgument())
+            .UseBuildAction(new GetPropertyListByInjectAttribute(), BuildStage.Create),

-            .UseBuildAction(new BuildArgumentByPropertyInjectPoint(), BuildStage.Create) // use a property type and InjectAttribute.Tag as UnitId.Tag to build argument for a property
+           // use a property type and InjectAttribute.Tag as UnitId.Tag to build argument for a property new IfFirstUnit(new IsPropertyArgument())
+            .UseBuildAction(new BuildArgumentByPropertyInjectPoint(), BuildStage.Create)
        }
 ```
 ---